jenneration/P3_JOT-write-it-all-down/README.md

 - [Screenshots](#Screenshots)

 ## Description

-Jot is a MERN (Mongo,Express, React and Node) App.
-User can register to this app and login to write and save Journals.
-App has a feature of motivational quote.
-Every time user logged in , app gives you new motivational quote.
-User can also set up a theme for their Journal by selecting theme option.
+***jot*** is a MERN App.
+(Mongo, Express, React and Node).
+Users create an account to write and save private journals, create daily entries, receive a daily generated movtivation quote, and change the background theme to suit thier writing mood.

+_please note that ***jot** is still in production.
+Added features, bugs, etc. are being worked out!_

 ## Technology
 Technologies utilized include